 Uploading an Excel workbook created in the desktop version of Excel to open or edit in Excel Online

 To upload an Excel workbook created in the desktop version of Excel to open or edit online:

 - Open the workbook in the desktop version of Excel.

-- Click on the File tab on the Ribbon and select Save As.
+- Click the File tab in the Ribbon and select Save As.

 - Navigate to OneDrive.